plaresmedima/miblab/docs/source/about/index.rst

 We believe that reproducible science is key to the wider uptake of imaging biomarkers in research and clinical practice.
-And science can only be reproducible if the entire process is open to independent scrutiny - not just the compact summary we write at the end submit for publication.
+And science can only be reproducible if the entire process is open to independent scrutiny - not just the compact summary that we write at the end.

-We believe that allowing data and software to be reused offers the best value-for-money for funders and taxpayers.
-It means we can promise our study participants, who agree to additional tests in difficult conditions, that we will make the most of the data they donate.
+We believe that allowing data and software to be reused by others offers the best value-for-money for funders and taxpayers.
+It also means we can promise our study participants that we will make the most (literally) of the data they so generously donate.

 .. raw:: html